-There are different types of rip currents.
-Permanent rip currents, found alongside islands, rocky outcrops jutting into the sea, at river mouths, in between reefs and alongside harbour walls and piers, are found constantly occurring in the same place.
-Temporary rip currents, found along beach fronts (along the shoreline),change their position and are unpredictable and can form suddenly along a beach front without warning at different places throughout the day.
+There are two types of rip currents, 1.
+Permanent rip currents that are found alongside islands, rocky outcrops jutting into the sea, at river mouths, in between reefs and alongside harbour walls and piers.
+These permanent rip currents occur constantly in the same place and allow the water reaching the shoreline to retreat back into the sea in these permanent rip current.
+2. Temporary rip currents which are found along beach fronts (along the shoreline), and they are forever changing their position and they are unpredictable and can form suddenly along a beach front without warning at different places along the shore front throughout the day and night.

 Bathers caught in a rip current should not panic.
-Simply stay afloat by treading water, don’t try to swim against the current as it will only cause exhaustion.
-Let the current sweep you out to sea but at your first opportunity swim parallel to the beach front until you are free of the rip current and then use the incoming waves to get back to shore.
+Simply stay afloat by treading water (moving your arms and legs in circular movements), don’t try to swim against the current as it will only cause you exhaustion and let the current sweep you out to sea but at your first opportunity swim parallel to the beach front until you are free of the rip current and then use the incoming waves to get back to shore.

-While this is happening shout for help and wave an arm to alert people on the beach to raise the alarm.
+While this is happening scream for help and wave your arm to alert people on the beach to raise the alarm.

 Swim at beaches where lifeguards are on duty and obey the instructions of the lifeguards and only swim within the safe swimming zones that the lifeguards post on the beaches (using their red and yellow flags).